Biden says he raised Khashoggi murder with crown prince

 Khashoggi's fiancee, Hatice Cengiz, said that, with the visit to Saudi Arabia, Biden was backing down on human rights.

-"It’s a very huge backing down actually,” Cengiz told The Associated Press in an interview Thursday.
-“It’s heartbreaking and disappointing.
+She told The Associated Press in an interview Thursday, “It’s heartbreaking and disappointing.
 And Biden will lose his moral authority by putting oil and expediency over principles and values.”

-Saudi political analyst Turki al Hamad said he was not optimistic about the prospects for Biden's trip.

-“Biden and his team will come and set their eyes on the U.S. elections, and improving the Democrats’ situation by coming out with an agreement on increasing oil production,” Hamad tweeted, saying that “does not matter to the Saudi leadership.”

 Aaron David Miller, a senior fellow at the Carnegie Endowment for International Peace and former U.S. State Department official, said Biden had looked forward to visiting Saudi Arabia “like I would look forward to a root canal operation.”